psychemedia/sin-eater-resources/src/_first_controversy.md

 But the debate was not quite over.

 In the same issue...

+at this point, it all gets a bit more confused as someone who can't distinguish between fact and fiction add's their two penn'orth.

 > Homestay, Newtown, Montgomeryshire : February 12, 1876.
 >